thiagoferronatto/thiagoferronatto/README.md

 # Welcome to my (relatively empty) profile!

-I'm a master's student in Computer Science student who works mostly in the fields of Computer Graphics and Computational Geometry.
+I'm a master's student in Computer Science who works mostly in the fields of Computer Graphics and Computational Geometry.
 Currently doing research on tensor product surfaces for my thesis.

 As a hobby, I also made a few graphical applications, and all the important ones are featured in my pinned repos down below.
 One is a very basic game engine (VBAG), another is a full fledged path tracer (I mean, it's not Blender, but it's something at least).
 Below is a pretty little image I made with the latter.